robertwayne/axum-htmx/README.md

 __Requires features `guards`.__

 In addition to the extractors, there is also a route-wide layer request guard for the `HX-Request` header.
-This will return a `403: Forbidden` response if the header is not present, which is useful if you want to make an entire router, say `/api`, only accessible via htmx requests.
+This will redirect any requests without the header to "/" by default.

 _It should be noted that this is NOT a replacement for an auth guard.
 A user can trivially set the `HX-Request` header themselves.
 This is merely a convenience